 A: First and foremost, speak to the child – and do so in a way that they can understand.
 Make sure the child feels comfortable enough to ask questions.

 Second, show as much as you can – children understand better when they can see and feel something.
 So while verbally explaining what’s happening to a child can go a long way, having them interact and understand using their other senses can be even more impactful.

 Finally, support parents as they support their child – this can be just as critical as interacting with the pediatric patient directly.
 Children often pick up on their parent’s emotions.
 Putting parents at ease by arming them with information is essential to the success of a child’s treatment journey.

-Check out some of Praxis’ previous work for pediatric patient populations to see how we can help with your next recruitment and retention campaign.
+Check out some of our experience in pediatric patient populations to see how we can help with your next recruitment and retention campaign.